ersinkecis/CAS-Number-Validator/README.md

 A CAS Registry Number itself has no inherent chemical significance but provides an unambiguous way to identify a chemical substance or molecular structure when there are many possible systematic, generic, proprietary or trivial names.

 ## Usage
-The function `f_is_valid_cas_number` takes a CAS Number as the only input parameter, of type `VARCHAR2`, and returns 1 if the input is a valid CAS number and 0 if the input is not a valid CAS Number.
+The procedure `p_is_valid_cas_number` takes a CAS Number as the only input parameter, of type `VARCHAR`, and returns 1 if the input is a valid CAS number and 0 if the input is not a valid CAS Number.

 ```sql
 -- Valid CAS Number for Water, returns 1